coshinen/blog/pages/quotes.md

 > * There are no accidents.
 > * One often meets his destiny on the road he takes to avoid it.
 > * Nothing is impossible.

+> Albus Dumbledore, Harry Potter AND THE PHILOSOPHER'S STONE:
+> * It takes a great deal of bravery to stand up to your enemies, but a great
+> deal more to stand up to your friends.
+> * It does not do to dwell on dreams, and forget to live.

+> Albus Dumbledore, Harry Potter AND THE CHAMBER OF SECRETS:
+> * It is not our abilities that show what we truly are.
+It is our choices.

+> Albus Dumbledore, Harry Potter AND THE PRISONER OF AZKABAN:
+> * When in doubt, I find retracing my steps to be a wise place to begin.
+> * A child's voice, however honest and true is meaningless to those who have
+> forgotten how to listen.

 > Carl Jung, [C.G.
 Jung Letters, Vol. 1: 1906-1950, Page 33](https://carljungdepthpsychologysite.blog/2020/02/08/carl-jung-i-am-afraid-that-the-mere-fact-of-my-presence-takes-you-away-from-yourself/){:target="_blank"}:
 > * Who looks outside dreams; who looks inside awakes.